quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/April/week2.md

 ---

 # **April Week 2**
+## **Friday: April 12**
+- 9:30  AM: Signed In.
+- 1:00  PM: Confused.
+- 7:30  PM: Had the encounter with the `Bug of the month`.
+Bug is tied to Undo manager.

 ## **Thursday: April 11**
 - 9:30  AM: Signed In.
 - 12:00 PM: Enabled `handleType` options for section types = basket/tandom/bottle-unit